VARL Logo

 Contamination Detected Before It Kills

 600 million people fall ill from contaminated food every year.
 420,000 die.
 Current testing catches contamination after it enters the supply chain — sometimes after it reaches the consumer.
-Our molecular detection systems identify pathogens, mycotoxins, pesticide residues, heavy metals, and allergens at concentrations invisible to conventional testing — in real time, at the source.
+We are engineering molecular detection systems designed to identify pathogens, mycotoxins, pesticide residues, heavy metals, and allergens at concentrations invisible to conventional testing — in real time, at the source.

-We don't just detect threats — we predict them.
-Our AI models pathogen evolution, anticipating which food safety risks will emerge next, where they will appear, and how they will spread.
-Prevention designed at the molecular level, deployed before the first case is reported.
+Detection alone is not enough.
+Our AI is being trained to model pathogen evolution — anticipating which food safety risks will emerge next, where they will appear, and how they will spread.
+The goal is prevention designed at the molecular level, deployed before the first case is reported.

 people sickened annually by contaminated food